Yi Chan: the merger between China and Vietnam on your plate

 Yi Chan has a very nice bar and a nice cocktail menu because its creator is an excellent mixologist!
 The decor is uncluttered and not at all kitschy as you can see in some Asian restaurant.
 The restaurant has two rooms including a mezzanine.
 On the ground floor, you eat on high tables and upstairs are classic tables.

 What do you eat at Yi Chan?
-Its creator Yen Pham offers fusion cuisine between
+Its creator Yen Pham offers fusion cuisine between China and Vietnam.
+Yen Pham is Chinese but he lived in Vietnam before settling in Brussels.
+This merger is a real success!

 We shared pork gyozas as a starter and we had different dishes: